andres-garcia-alves/7z-Compress-ContextMenu/README.md

 # 7z-Compress-ContextMenu
-7-Zip plugin to compress contents of given folder into **individual** '.7z' files
+A 7-Zip batchfile plugin to compress contents of given folder into **individual** '.7z' files.

 This is the first public release of this proyect.
 If you want, please send me your feedback: andres.garcia.alves@gmail.com